-In the context of breathing, a rhythmic change in thorax diameter occurs.
-Forced by the negative pressure in the pleural cavity, the lung follows this change in volume of the thorax.
-In inspiration, two mechanisms make for the enlargement of the lung volume: Firstly, the expansion of the thorax via the intercostal muscles, which elevate the ribs, and secondly, the contraction of the diaphragm.
-The diaphragm is the main muscle used for shallow breathing, and the only muscle remaining active during sleep.
+A rhythmic change in thoracic diameter occurs during breathing.
+Under negative pressure in the pleural cavity, the lung alters the thoracic volume.
+During inspiration, two mechanisms ensure enlargement of pulmonary volume: First, the expansion of the thorax via external intercostal muscles elevates the ribs, and second, the contraction of the diaphragm.
+The diaphragm is the main muscle used in shallow breathing, and the only muscle active during sleep.

-The costodiaphragmatic recess of the pleural cavity serves as a reserve space for the expansion of the lungs in the course of inspiration.
-Thus, the edges of the lung can significantly be moved caudally.
-Another reserve space is the costomediastinal recess, which is situated at the border between the anterior chest wall and the mediastinum.
-The phrenicomediastinal recess between diaphragm and pericardium does not represent a considerable reserve space.
+The costodiaphragmatic recess of the pleural cavity is reserved for pulmonary expansion during the course of inspiration.
+Thus, the edges of the lung can be moved significantly caudally.
+The costomediastinal recess, which is situated at the border between the anterior chest wall and the mediastinum, is another reserve space.
+The phrenicomediastinal recess between the diaphragm and pericardium does not represent a significant reserve space.

-In contrast to inspiration, expiration is mainly a passive process, which is caused by the elastic recoil forces of the lung and the thorax.
-However, muscles have an effect on the process when it comes to forced expiration, which results in a fast reduction in thorax diameter.
+In contrast to inspiration, expiration is mainly a passive process, which is triggered by the elastic recoil forces of the lung and the thorax.
+However, during forced expiration, muscular activity results in rapid reduction in thoracic diameter.

 |External intercostal muscles||Internal intercostal muscles|

-The examination of the lung is a part of the clinical instruction in medical studies.
-However, an outlook shall be given at this point.
+Pulmonary examination is a part of the clinical curriculum in medical studies.
+However, an overview is provided here.

-Imaging methods can become necessary in order to confirm a tentative diagnosis like pneumonia.
+Imaging methods are necessary in order to confirm a tentative diagnosis of pneumonia.

 |Sonography||Imaging of pleural effusion|

-Furthermore, laboratory parameters supply important information concerning the lung function.
-Especially, blood gas analysis is a very important method.
-With it, oxygen saturation in arterial and venous blood can be analyzed.
+Further, laboratory parameters provide important information related to lung function.
+Blood gas analysis is an important method to analyze oxygen saturation of the arterial and venous blood.

-The definition of a pneumothorax is the accumulation of air between the visceral and parietal pleura.
-As a result, the negative pressure in the pleura cavity is lost, which makes the lung on the affected side collapse.
-One distinguishes between a closed pneumothorax without connection to the external air, and an open pneumothorax.
+Pneumothorax is defined as the accumulation of air between the visceral and the parietal pleura.
+As a result, the negative pressure in the pleural cavity is lost, which leads to pulmonary collapse on the affected side.
+A closed pneumothorax lacking connection with the external air can be distinguished from an open pneumothorax.

-Depending on the etiology, the pneumothorax can be classified as spontaneous, traumatic, and iatrogenic.
-The spontaneous pneumothorax often occurs in young, asthenic men and is often caused by the rupture of congenital emphysemic bullae just under the pleura.
-Clinically, the symptoms of a pneumothorax are dyspnea, piercing chest pain on the affected side, and an asymmetric thorax motion (decreased and trailing motion of the affected side).
-A possible complication is the tension pneumothorax.
-In this case, a mediastinal shift toward the healthy side occurs.
-This cause compression of the healthy lung and the increased intrathoracic pressure causes obstruction of venous return to the heart.
+Depending on the etiology, pneumothorax can be classified into spontaneous, traumatic, and iatrogenic types.
+Spontaneous pneumothorax often occurs in young, asthenic men and is often caused by the rupture of congenital emphysemic bullae just under the pleura.
+Clinical symptoms of pneumothorax include dyspnea, piercing chest pain on the affected side, and asymmetric motion of the thorax (decreased and trailing motion of the affected side).
+Tension pneumothorax is a possible complication.
+In this case, a mediastinal shift occurs toward the healthy side leading to compression of the healthy lung.
+The increased intrathoracic pressure interferes with the venous return to the heart.

 Pneumonia (lung inflammation)

 Pneumonia is an acute or chronic inflammation of the alveolar space and/or the interstitial lung tissue.
-It is one of the most frequent deadly infectious diseases in the industrialized countries.
-There are several ways to classify pneumonias:
+It is one of the most frequent deadly infectious diseases in industrialized countries.

-- Etiology: infectious, physical /chemical pollutants, circulatory disturbance
+- Etiology: infectious, physicalchemical pollutants, and circulatory defects

-- Point of origin: Community-Acquired Pneumonia (CAP) or Hospital-Acquired Pneumonia (HAP) (soonest 48–72 hours after hospitalization)
+- Point of origin: community-acquired pneumonia (CAP) or hospital-acquired pneumonia (HAP) (earliest 48–72 h after hospitalization)

-Bronchial asthma is an obstructive lung disease and represents a chronic inflammation of the respiratory tract.
-The inflammation results in paroxysmal dyspnea in the course of bronchial obstruction.
-The bronchial obstruction can be provoked with a methacholine challenge test, and can be controlled with sympathomimetic drugs, bronchodilators and corticosteroid.
+Bronchial asthma is defined as obstructive lung disease and represents a chronic inflammation of the respiratory tract.
+The inflammation results in bronchial obstruction, which causes paroxysmal dyspnea.
+In asthmatics, the bronchial obstruction can be provoked with a methacholine challenge test and controlled with sympathomimetic drugs, bronchodilators, and corticosteroids.

-Like asthma, COPD is an obstructive lung disease.
+Similar to asthma, COPD is an obstructive lung disease.
 However, the obstruction is multifactorial.
-It is due to rupture of alveoli and formation to air sacks called bullae which compress normal lung tissue, chronic bronchitis with overproduction of mucous and bronchoconstriction from overreaction of the airways like asthma.
-The obstruction proceeds progressively over many years and is associated with a pathological inflammation of the lung as a reaction to chemical noxae like tar from smoke.
+It is triggered by ruptured alveoli and formation of air sacs called bullae, which compress the normal lung tissue.
+It is characterized by chronic bronchitis, and overproduction of mucous and bronchoconstriction (due to the overreaction of the airways as in asthma).
+The obstruction occurs progressively over several years and is associated with chronic inflammation of the lung as a reaction to chemical noxae such as tar from the smoke.

-According to the World Health Organization, a chronic bronchitis exists if a patient suffers from cough with sputum production every day for at least three months each year in two consecutive years.
+According to the World Health Organization, chronic bronchitis exists if a patient manifest cough with sputum every day for at least three months each year over a period of two consecutive years.

 Pulmonary fibrosis is an interstitial constrictive lung disease, which is caused by an increase of fibrous connective tissue in the lung.
-Causes include inhalation of pollutants like inorganic or organic dust and systemic diseases like sarcoidosis or collagenosis.
-Unlike COPD, which is associated with increased lung volumes, pulmonary fibrosis is associated with decreased lung volumes.
+Causes include inhalation of pollutants such as inorganic or organic dust and systemic diseases including sarcoidosis or collagenosis.
+Unlike COPD, which is associated with increased lung volume, pulmonary fibrosis is associated with decreased lung volume.

 Bronchial carcinoma: lung cancer

-Bronchial carcinoma is the most frequent cause of death due to cancer in men and third most frequent in women (after breast and intestinal cancer).
-The main risk factor is smoking tobacco (smoking accounts for 85% of bronchial carcinomas).
-Duration and extent of cigarette consumption determine the risk for bronchial cancer.
-The so-called pack years are a measure for this risk.
-They are calculated by multiplying the amount of cigarette packs smoked per day by the years the person has smoked.
+Bronchial carcinoma is the most frequent cause of death due to cancer in men and the third most frequent cause of death in women (after breast and colon cancers).
+The main risk factor is smoking tobacco, which accounts for 85% of bronchial carcinomas.
+The duration and extent of cigarette consumption determine the risk for bronchial cancer.
+The so-called pack-years are a measure of this risk.
+They are calculated by multiplying the number of cigarette packs smoked daily by the number of years the person has smoked.

-Other risk factors are occupational carcinogens, and asbestos, with > 90%, is the most important one.
-Beside carcinogens, genetic predisposition and other risk factors like e.g. lung scars may play a role.
+Other risk factors include occupational carcinogens.
+Asbestos exposure, which accounts for > 90% of all compensated lung cancer cases, is the most important risk factor.
+In addition to carcinogens, genetic predisposition and other risk factors such as lung scars play a key role in the pathophysiology of bronchial carcinoma.
 Histologically, bronchial carcinomas are classified into small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-With 85%, NSCLC is more frequent and can further be classified into the squamous cell carcinoma, adenocarcinoma, large-cell carcinoma, squamous adenocarcinoma, sarcomatoid carcinoma, carcinoid tumor, and salivary gland tumor.
+Constituting 85% of all cases of lung cancer, NSCLC is more frequent and further classified into squamous cell carcinoma, adenocarcinoma, large-cell carcinoma, squamous adenocarcinoma, sarcomatoid carcinoma, carcinoid tumor, and salivary gland tumors.

 Adenocarcinomas are located peripherally and are the most frequent form of lung cancer in non-smokers.
-Squamous cell carcinomas and SCLC are mainly located in the central areas of the lung making lung resection for cure more difficult.
+Squamous cell carcinomas and SCLC are mainly localized to the central areas of the lung, which interfere with pulmonary resection.

-Tumors spreading via the bloodstream via the vena cava, such as renal cell carcinomas, bone tumors, liver carcinomas, or carcinomas in the head and throat areas can metastatize to the lung.
-Lung carcinomas mainly metastasize into the brain, the liver, the adrenal glands, and bones.
+Tumors spreading via bloodstream along the vena cava, such as renal cell carcinomas, bone tumors, liver carcinomas, or carcinomas of the head and neck can metastasize to the lung.
+Pulmonary carcinomas mainly metastasize to the brain, the liver, the adrenal glands, and the bones.